 G loves those dehydrated yogurt drops you can buy at the store.
 My issue with them is that they’re expensive and the grocery store I frequent doesn’t carry a cheaper, store brand version.
-Then I saw a pin on Pinterest for making your own version using real yogurt, so I decided to give it a shot.
+Then I saw a pin on Pinterest for making your own version of baby-friendly yogurt drops using real yogurt, so I decided to give it a shot.
 The source of the pin can be found here.

 - 1 container of yogurt, any flavor you choose